Skip to main content

 Linda Moorhouse - Biographical Information

-During her career of thirty-six years, Edna Grace held posts as Band Director and General Music/Chorus teacher in Charleston County School District at Brentwood Middle (1981-1984 – General Music/Chorus; 1984-1991–Band) and Berkeley County School District at College Park Middle (1991-2007–Band) and Stratford High (2007-2017–Band/Chorus).
-The bands under her instruction received the highest ratings at the SCBDA Concert Festival and Solo and Ensemble Festival, while individual students were selected for membership in honor bands (All-County Concert Bands, All-County Jazz Band (BCSD), Region Honor Band, South Carolina All-State Band, and the SC All-State Jazz Bands).
+Retired music educator Edna Y. Grace held positions as Band Director and General Music/Chorus teacher in Charleston and Berkeley County School Districts in South Carolina.
+During her 36-year tenure, the bands under her instruction achieved the highest ratings at South Carolina Band Directors Association events, including Concert Performance Assessment, State Marching Championships, and the Solo and Ensemble Festival.
+Individual students were selected for membership in honor bands (All-County Concert Band and Chorus, All-County Jazz Band (BCSD), Region Honor Band, South Carolina All-State Band and Chorus, and the SC All-State Jazz Bands).
 Both the middle and high school band programs were consistent recipients of the SCBDA Outstanding Performance Award.
-In addition, the College Park Band earned the honor of performance at the 2003 SCMEA conference.
-Edna has served as an honor band clinician and concert band adjudicator in South Carolina, North Carolina, Kentucky, Virginia, and Georgia.
-Since retirement in June 2017, Edna continues to contribute to music education as a private teacher of double reed players and other woodwinds, a band and orchestra adjudicator and clinician, a mentor to directors across the state, an artist in residence at schools in Berkeley County, and as a substitute teacher in Berkeley, Charleston, and Dorchester counties.
+In addition, the College Park Middle School Band earned the honor of performance at the 2003 SCMEA conference.
+Edna has served the SCBDA as recording secretary and as a member of several committees.
+She has served as an honor band clinician and concert band adjudicator in South Carolina, North Carolina, Kentucky, Virginia, and Georgia.
+Edna also held an adjunct faculty position at Charleston Southern University teaching the oboe studio and Music Appreciation.
+Edna has received the NBA Citation of Excellence, the WBDI Scroll of Excellence, the PBM Outstanding Bandmaster Award, and been elected to the PBM Bandmasters Hall of Fame and the SCBDA Hall of Fame.
+Since retirement in June 2017, Edna continues to contribute to music education serving the SCMEA executive board as Retired Member Chair, a private teacher of double reeds and other woodwinds, a band/orchestra adjudicator and clinician, a mentor to directors across the state, an artist in residence in Berkeley County School District, and as a substitute band and chorus teachers in Berkeley, Charleston, and Dorchester counties.
+Edna holds a B.S. in Music Education from South Carolina State University, a M.A. in Music from The Ohio State University, and a M.Ed. in Administration and Supervision from the Citadel.

 Back